pdlfs/deltafs-umbrella/README.pdl.md

 cd deltafs-umbrella

+// install git lfs for the repository (if you haven't globally enabled it) git lfs install --local

 // Secondly, config git-lfs to use github.com as the service provider,
 // which by default will be dev.pdl.cmu.edu git config --add lfs.url git@github.com:pdlfs/deltafs-umbrella.git